lorduskordus/bluebuild-modules/modules/justfiles/README.md

 ## What the module does

+1. The module checks if the 'just' package is installed and installs it when needed.

+2. The module determines the destination file where the import lines will be stored.

+    * On Universal Blue images, it is the `/usr/share/ublue-os/just/60-custom.just` file.

+        * If you include Universal Blue's justfiles in your image, the module will consider it a Universal Blue image.

+    * On other images, it is the `/usr/share/bluebuild/justfiles/justfile` file.

+        * Additionaly, the `bjust` command is added, allowing to list and run the scripts.
+(Equivalent to `ujust` in Universal Blue images)

+    * This behavior can be overwritten by including the key `using-ujust` and setting it to either true or false.

-1. The module checks if the `files/justfiles/` folder is present.
+3. The module checks if the `files/justfiles/` folder is present.

     * If it's not there, it fails.

-2. The module finds all `.just` files inside of the `files/justfiles/` folder or starting from the relative path specified under `include`.
+4. The module finds all `.just` files inside of the `files/justfiles/` folder or starting from the relative path specified under `include`.

     * If no `.just` files are found, it fails.